 These are our cut patches.

-We'll use the Quick Pieced Method for making HSTs for this block.
+We use the Quick Pieced method for making our HSTs.

 On the back of each light #1 square, draw a diagonal line from corner to corner.
 I've used pen for this tutorial simply to make the lines easier to see.
-In 'real life' I prefer to use a mechanical pencil, marking only as dark as needed to see the line.
+In 'real life' I prefer to my trusty Bohin mechanical chalk pencil, marking only as dark as needed to see the line.

 With RST, align the edges of a #1 and a #2 patch.
 Stitch a quarter inch away from both sides of the line.
 Repeat for the remaining two pairs.

 Cut the sewn units in two along the drawn line for a total of 6.